jatinselmokar/jatinselmokar.github.io/_posts/2020-05-28-face-recognition.md

 ```

-### Determining similarity
+## Face Recognition

-This is where the face recognition happens.
+This is the section where the face recognition happens.
 The image frames from the live video feed are passed through the encoder to get the 128-D embedding vectors.
-These are then compared to every user embedding stored in the database using the L2 norm distance.
-L2 norm distances are calculated for every combination and the user name with the minimum L2 norm distance is chosen and is displayed on the screen.
+These are then compared to each user embedding stored in the database using the L2 norm distance method.
+L2 norm distances are calculated for every combination and the user with the minimum L2 norm distance is chosen as the recognized individual.

-#### Sample Code (entire Code can be found in "recognize_video.py" script)
+##### Sample Code (Refer to "recognize_video.py" script for the entire code)
 ``` python
 def who_is_it(vector,database_encode):
 	encoding = vector